Buddies in Bad Times: 2003–2006

-In 2003–2004 Buddies celebrated its 25-year contribution to Toronto's cultural landscape by programming its largest season ever.
-The year was decidedly retrospective in flavour, and welcomed back key artists who helped shape the company over the years.
-Sky Gilbert returned to direct the silver anniversary season opener, his much-lauded Play Murder (which starred Jason Cadieux, Marc Gushuliak, Ellen-Ray Hennessy, Ann Holloway, Jane Johanson and Edward Roy) and artistic director David Oiye directed a re-mount of one of Gilbert's biggest hits, Suzie Goo: Private Secretary.
+In 2003–2004 Buddies celebrated its 25-year anniversary by programming its largest season ever and welcoming back key artists who helped shape the company over the years.
+Sky Gilbert returned to direct the season opener, his Play Murder (which starred Jason Cadieux, Marc Gushuliak, Ellen-Ray Hennessy, Ann Holloway, Jane Johanson, and Edward Roy), and artistic director David Oiye directed a re-mount of one of Gilbert's biggest hits, Suzie Goo: Private Secretary.

 Moynan King returned as associate artist, and was instrumental in launching Hysteria: A Festival of Women.
 Moynan also joined forces with Franco Boni on The Retro Rhubarb!
 Festival, which featured new work and pieces from past incarnations of the festival.
 Hits of The Retro Rhubarb!
 Festival included Hope Thompson's Green and The Magic Key and Peter Lynch's Colourful Conversation.
 Damien Atkins' Real Live Girl returned, as did a remount of Brad Fraser's Unidentified Human Remains and the True Nature of Love from Crow's Theatre.

-For 2004–2005, offered a season of theatrical works by Greg MacArthur (Snowman), Daniel MacIvor (da da kamera's Cul-de-sac), Mirha-Soleil Ross (Yapping out Loud), Marie Clements (Native Earth's The Unnatural and Accidental Women), Adam Bock (Theatrefront's Swimming in the Shallows), Darren O'Donnell (Mammalian Diving Reflex's Suicide-site Guide to the City), Ann Holloway (Kingstonia), Sky Gilbert (Cabaret Company's Rope Enough), and an adaptation by Judith Thompson (Volcano's take on Ibsen's Hedda Gabler).
+For 2004–2005, offered a season of theatrical works by Greg MacArthur (Snowman), Daniel MacIvor (da da kamera's Cul-de-sac), Mirha-Soleil Ross (Yapping out Loud), Marie Clements (Native Earth's The Unnatural and Accidental Women), Adam Bock (Theatrefront's Swimming in the Shallows), Darren O'Donnell (Mammalian Diving Reflex's Suicide-site Guide to the City), Ann Holloway (Kingstonia), Sky Gilbert (Cabaret Company's Rope Enough), and Judith Thompson (Volcano's adaptation of Henrik Ibsen's Hedda Gabler).

-King also enjoyed tremendous success with the second incarnation of Hysteria: A Festival of Women, which saw artists flock to Buddies from as far afield as Sweden (The Lion Kings).
-Damien Atkin's Real Live Girl toured to London (The Grand Theatre) and Winnipeg (Manitoba Theatre Centre), and in June Cheap Queers returned home to Buddies.
+Moynan also had great success with the second incarnation of Hysteria: A Festival of Women, which saw artists come to Buddies from as far as Sweden (The Lion Kings).
+Damien Atkin's Real Live Girl toured to London (The Grand Theatre) and Winnipeg (Manitoba Theatre Centre), and in June Cheap Queers returned to Buddies.

-The company's 2005–2006 season included shows such as R.M.
-Vaughan's The Monster Trilogy, Marie Brassard's Jimmy, the Scandelles' remount run of Under the Mink, Salvatore Antonio's heartfelt family drama In Gabriel's Kitchen and Daniel MacIvor's A Beautiful View.
+The company's 2005–2006 season included shows such as R. M. Vaughan's The Monster Trilogy, Marie Brassard's Jimmy, The Scandelles' remount run of Under the Mink, Salvatore Antonio's family drama In Gabriel's Kitchen, and Daniel MacIvor's A Beautiful View.

-The company also workshopped a new play by award-winning artist d'bi young, and supported presentations of Ed Roy's The Golden Thug (Topological Theatre) and Sky Gilbert's Bad Acting Teachers and the workshop of Diane Flacks' new one-woman show Bear With Me (Nightwood Theatre).
+The company also workshopped a new play by artist d'bi young, and supported presentations of Edward Roy's The Golden Thug (Topological Theatre) and Sky Gilbert's Bad Acting Teachers and the workshop of Diane Flacks' new one-woman show Bear With Me (Nightwood Theatre).
 The company's Queer Youth Arts Programme brought youth into Buddies throughout the season, to learn about theatre, see shows and meet artists and to create their own performance for Pride Week.